Study Abroad and Off Campus Study | Steps to Go Abroad

-Students wishing to study abroad for Fall semester 2012, Spring semester 2013, or Academic Year 2012-2013 must file an "Intent To Study Abroad" by December 1.
-(Not required for Summer or Trinity Faculty Led Programs.)
+Students wishing to study abroad for Fall, Spring, or Academic Year must file an "Intent To Study Abroad" by December 1, (Not required for Summer or Trinity Faculty Led Programs.)
 Click here for details.

 The Study Abroad Office will work with you throughout the process of preparing to go abroad, studying abroad, and returning from abroad.
 We will offer you options and provide you with tools and resources, but you will have to do the hardest part.
 You will have to make choices and set priorities.
 You should plan to begin the process approximately a year before you plan to go, and you should be ready to make an advising appointment early in the semester just prior to the term you intend to be abroad.
 Students who are pre-med or who have very structured or complex majors may need to begin even earlier.

 Step 1: First Steps Presentation

 Step 2: Research - Why Do You Want to Study Abroad?
 Where Do You Want to Study?

 Step 3:Advising Appointments

 Step 4: Application appointment

 Step 6: Submission Deadlines

 Step 7: Pre-Departure Meeting